kfpgk/cpp-data-structures/README.md

 Either install it as described [here](#Installation) or directly include it in your project using `git submodule` for example.

+The cmake package consists of two <b>components</b>:
+- <b>Devel</b>: Contains the public headers of the library.
+- <b>CMakeConfig</b>: Contains the CMake configuration files for the library.

+Choosing no components will always use the complete library.

 #### Using installation of cpp-data-structures

 Get access to the library using `find_package()`.